 During the application cycle for your program, you and the applicants/students will be added to a Google Classroom site.
 This site will be used for all communication between our office and the students, and we expect you to utilize the platform for communication with your group as well.
 Google Classroom allows you to post PDFs, links, create assignments with a deadline attached, and more!
-It functions similarly to Moodle in that it is a "home page" for your course - in this case, the course is orientation!
+It functions similarly to Moodle in that it is a "home page" for your course.